 Delaware general corporations are also typically used when a company wants to attract venture capital funding.
 It is easier for general corporations to generate capital since they have the ability to sell stock and can be easily transferred from shareholder to shareholder.

 So what is a general corporation?
-A general corporation has three tiers of power: shareholders, Directors and officers.
+A general corporation has three tiers of power: shareholders, directors and officers.
 Each of these groups has different rights and responsibilities within the corporation.

-The shareholders are the owners of the company, but they do not manage the company.
+A general corporation shareholders are the owners of the company, but they do not manage the company.
 Typically, holders of common stock receive one vote for each share they own, and they have the right to help elect the members of the Board of Directors.
 They can also vote on certain other matters of major significance to the company.

 Any stockholder who holds a majority of the shares of issued stock can control the company.
 This is sometimes referred to as a "majority shareholder."
 Majority shareholders possess a larger amount of responsibility than minority shareholders.